xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 Modify IP address of a particular S2E device
 ++++++++++++++++++++++++++++++++++++++++++++

 #.
+Key in option *2* from the choices.

-The device discovery option should be used prior to using this option
+#.
+The device discovery (option 1) should be used prior to using this option

 #.
 Upon selecting the above option, ensure all available S2Es on the network are displayed